 Jenkins S. Vangehn

-Jenkins is a highly accomplished political analyst who attended the University of Ghana.
+Jenkins Vangehn is a highly accomplished political analyst who attended the University of Ghana.
 He currently works as the Political Specialist at U.S. Embassy Monrovia, and his position there has helped him build an impressive network that includes government officials, business people, and civil society members.
-Jenkins has already played a vital role for MFA, as he has been able to connect Will with countless partners on the ground.
-In the coming months, he will continue to be an important resource as MFA moves through its second academic year.
+Vangehn has already played a vital role for MFA, serving as a key connector within Liberia.

 Richard P. Fahey